 Double-Wall Ultralight Tents

 A very light, dedicated-pole, double-wall tent provides the most traditional protections when selecting from these ultralight tents and shelters.
 You are covered on all four sides from the rain and wind.
 The inner tent protects from condensation that may form on the underside of the fly in wet and humid conditions.
-Meanwhile, the waterproof floor isolates you from wet or muddy ground, and the inner tent completely protects you from flying bugs and any creepy crawlies.
+Meanwhile, the waterproof floor isolates you from saturated or muddy ground, and the inner tent completely protects you from flying bugs and any creepy crawlies.
 Due to their enclosed nature, these shelters also contribute to warmth, meaning you can get away with a slightly lighter sleeping bag than in an open shelter like a tarp.
 Additionally, depending on where you camp, you may appreciate the privacy a fully-enclosed tent provides.

 Tarps with Permanent Floors a.k.a.
 Tarp Tents

-We found the four models we tested to be among the most difficult to quickly set up, although with practice they become relatively easy.
+We found the five permanent floor models we tested to be among the most difficult to quickly set up initially, although with practice they become relatively easy.
 Most use your adjustable trekking poles for support, and we recommend adding some length markings on your poles with paint or nail polish to hasten set-up.
-That said, the Specialist Duo conveniently comes with the necessary poles, while both The One and the Duplex have optional poles for sale separately.
-With a few trips to practice, these tarp tents can be set up and guyed out nearly as fast as a dedicated-pole tent.
-Most novice users can quickly gain the skill to pitch these well.